-Offers great control using the long handle.
+Offers great control through the use of its long handle.
 Easy to hook up and secure to most propane tanks.
 Comes with a unique booster feature to temporarily increase flame intensity.

 Turbo blast lever can stick in the open position, requiring some extra force to cut the flame off.

-This weed torch is manufactured using stainless steel so it can withstand higher temperatures.
+Contains stainless steel, so it can withstand higher temperatures.
 While it can easily kill weeds, it is hot enough to melt ice patches and repair blacktop as well.
 The sleek design allows it to take up less space when it is being stored.

 The design isn't as balanced as a curved model, which can lead to fatigue setting in a little more quickly.